Qumulo/docs/network-transceivers.md

 There are many vendors selling MMA1B00-C100D - compatible transceivers but we don't have a list of working or known-bad vendors at this point.

-I suggest that if you see a working 3-rd party optics configuration, add it to the table above.
+I suggest that if you see a working 3-rd party optics configuration, add it to the "know to work" table below.

 We are planning to incorporate transceiver information from MissionQ in the table above at some point in the future.